sm3222/Kimi-K2/README.md

 ## 4. Deployment
 > [!Note]
-> You can access Kimi K2's API on https://platform.moonshot.ai , we provide OpenAI/Anthropic-compatible API for you.
+> You can access Kimi K2's API on https://platform.moonshot.ai , we provide an OpenAI/Anthropic-compatible API for you.
 >
 > The Anthropic-compatible API maps temperature by `real_temperature = request_temperature * 0.6` for better compatiblity with existing applications.